bvberkum/docutils-ext/ReadMe.rst

       :tests: 53: 18 failures, 35 OK

+      Abandonning while I do not have enough insight into the parser.

 rST writer
 ----------
 An experimental writer.
 The module can be invoked as script using a rST filename